 Sidonius Apollinaris for the Twenty-First Century

-The SAxxi project, ‘Sidonius Apollinaris for the Twenty-First Century’, aims to produce a state-of-the-art comprehensive commentary on Sidonius’ poetry and prose.
-It is directed by Gavin Kelly (Edinburgh) and Joop van Waarden (Amsterdam).
+The ‘SAxxi’ project, ‘Sidonius Apollinaris for the Twenty-First Century’, was created to produce state-of-the-art commentaries on Sidonius’ poetry and prose as well as a comprehensive introductory volume.
+It is directed by Prof. Gavin Kelly (Edinburgh) and Dr Joop van Waarden (Nijmegen, formerly Amsterdam).

-Activities started at the workshop ‘Sidonius Apollinaris for the 21st Century’, held on 26–30 January 2011 in Wassenaar (NL), which was hosted and funded by the Dutch Institute for Advanced Study in the Humanities and Social Sciences (NIAS) and supported by the Dutch Centre for Patristic Research (CPO; Prof. Bas ter Haar Romeny and Prof. Paul van Geest).
+Activities started at the workshop ‘Sidonius Apollinaris for the 21st Century’, held on 26–30 January 2011 in Wassenaar (NL), which was hosted and funded by the Dutch Institute for Advanced Study in the Humanities and Social Sciences (NIAS) and supported by the Dutch Centre for Patristic Research (CPO; Professors Hagit Amirav, Paul van Geest and Bas ter Haar Romeny).
 Click here for its programme and for a report of its proceedings by Silvia Condorelli (BSL 41 (2011) 309–14).
-An edited volume, New Approaches to Sidonius Apollinaris, deriving from the papers presented there, appeared in July 2013 with Peeters Publishers Leuven, in the LAHR series no 7.
+An edited volume, New Approaches to Sidonius Apollinaris, deriving from the papers presented there, appeared in July 2013 with Peeters Publishers Leuven, in the Late Antique History and Religion series, no 7.

-An international conference in Edinburgh (20–23 November 2014), hosted by the School of History, Classics and Archaeology of the University of Edinburgh, entitled ‘Sidonius, His Words, and His World’, has brought together all those involved in the project and launched the various activities.
-More information on the website of the Academic Network on Sidonius Apollinaris.
+Activities were launched at an international conference in Edinburgh (20–23 November 2014), entitled ‘Sidonius, His Words, and His World’, which brought together all those involved and interested in the project and planned the division of work.
 Download full programme here.

-In 2016, the second volume of Writing to Survive, Joop van Waarden’s commentary on Book 7 of the correspondence was published, covering the ascetic letters 12–18.
+- in 2016, the second volume of Writing to Survive, Joop van Waarden’s commentary on Book 7 of the correspondence, covering the ‘ascetic letters’ 12–18 (see updates and corrections)

 - Panegyric on Majorian (Carmina 3–5) by Tiziana Brolli (Padua)

-- Panegyric on Avitus (Carmina 6–7) by Luciana Furbetta (Rome)
+- Panegyric on Avitus (Carmina 6–7) by Luciana Furbetta (Trieste).

-- Letters book 2 by Judith Hindermann (Basel)
+- Letters book 6 by Willum Westenholz (Vienna)